 Students will pay prices around $58,698 and $345,008 in New York to get their Anthropology degree.

 Students with an Anthropology degree earn a starting salary of about $35,433 and a mid-career salary of around $61,437.
 Check out the best Anthropology colleges within the state.

 Next you'll find the very best colleges and universities in New York for studying Anthropology.
 Our ranking methodology includes only New York colleges and universities and evaluates them determined by aspects like graduate salaries, student to teacher ratio, and more.

 It is hard to beat New York University if you wish to study Anthropology.
-New York University offers graduate degrees in anthropology for those interested in an advanced degree.
+Students from the anthropology program at New York University earn 21.5% more than the typical college grad with the same degree.
 The setting in an important city is great for young people seeking out considerable possibilities for social networking, adventure, and exploration.

 Barnard College is a great choice for students pursuing an Anthropology degree.
 Barnard College anthropology majors make 6.0% more than the typical anthropology graduate.
 Positioned in New York, New York, this college is ideal for students who blossom in a city atmosphere.

 Barnard College has a fantastic graduation rate, with 84.6% of students graduating in four years.
 Around 95.0% of freshmen decide to come back to Barnard College for their next year.
 A virtual tour could be a great way to explore Barnard College.

 Every student pursuing a degree in Anthropology has to check out University at Albany.
 University at Albany offers graduate degrees in anthropology for those interested in an advanced degree.
 Situated in Albany, New York, this college is a strong final choice for students who enjoy the buzz of a major city.